 Best Season to Surf Puerto Viejo

 The surf seasons in Puerto Viejo are distinct from the Pacific side, which has a pretty 50/50 split of wet/dry seasons.
+Here’s a great guide to the different seasons in Puerto Viejo.

 In Puerto Viejo, there is a lot of rainfall from November-January, and then again from April-August.
 It is not unusual for there to be intermittent rains most of the time in Puerto Viejo, except for in September and October when it is quite dry in the region.